Kvitekvist/FUS/README.md

 ### VR FPS Stabilizer

 **CURRENTLY REMOVED DUE TO COMPATIBILITY ISSUES WITH ENIGE FIXES!** You can still try it out by [installing it yourself](https://www.nexusmods.com/skyrimspecialedition/mods/31392).
+We will need to sort some things out and make sure we understand everything and provide a stable setup, then it might be back.

 IMPORTANT: This mod does not work when OpenComposite is used!
 However, the performance boost of OpenComposite is still the better choice.